BattModels/Diffthermo_OCV_paper/README.md

 ## Folders In This Repo
 diffthermo: the source code.

-examples: example on how to fit a thermodynamically consistent OCV functions with a graphite OCV dataset.
-The jupyter notebook file `example_graphite_OCV.ipynb` explains how to use the package using the graphite OCV as an example.
+examples: examples on how to fit a thermodynamically consistent OCV functions.

-data_for_manuscripts: contains all source code & run results for the paper "Open-Circuit Voltage Models Should Be Thermodynamically Consistent".
+data_for_manuscripts: contains all source code & run results for the paper "Open-Circuit Voltage Models Should Be Thermodynamically Consistent", as well as the Legendre/Chebyshev version of OCV models.

-pybamm_OCV_functions: contains all the 12 fitted thermodynamically consistent OCV functions, implemented in PyBamm.
+pybamm_OCV_functions: contains all the fitted thermodynamically consistent OCV functions, implemented in PyBamm.
 You can get your OCV model in **Matlab** by running the fitting process and check the output file `fitted_ocv_functions.m`.

 ## Cite this work